 Sec.
 2. The President and Executive Vice-President are ex-officio members of all Committees.

 Sec.
-3. Club Members in good standing may serve on Committees.
+3. Club Members in good standing may serve on Committees

-policy, filling of vacancies on the Board, amendment, repeal or addition of by-laws, resolutions, and other
+Sec.
+4. There may be additional standing committees consisting of the membership, audit, campaign, policy, filling of vacancies on the Board, amendment, repeal or addition of by-laws, resolutions, and other committees as from time-to-time shall be deemed necessary.

 ARTICLE VIII MEETINGS